-Dog Yoga, also called DOGA, is one of the most popular alternative forms of yoga.
+Doga is one of the most popular alternative forms.

-There was no way that puppies were going to stay out of yoga for long.
+There was no way that puppies were going to stay out of this for long.

-Doga is basically yoga that incorporates mindfulness, massage, and yoga into one.
+Doga is basically yoga that incorporates mindfulness, massage, and poses into one.
 Some yogis even do chants with their dogs!

 There are two main types of doga.
 Either we use the dog as a yoga partner or we use the dog as an object.
 Either way, the point is to work as a team with the dog to find different posts.

 But is Doga safe and pet-friendly?

 There has been criticism from both the yogi community and -by dog charities who consider it to be unsafe.